 SVC has been teaching letterpress classes for nearly 20 years, and we haven’t let the move to online learning slow us down.
 With instructors in their shops and students in theirs (or their living rooms), we’ll teach you techniques worth learning about printing, typography, and other experimental techniques from some of the brightest stars in letterpress.
 So no matter where in the world you live, you’re just a few clicks away from some incredible letterpress learning.

 Letterpress classes and workshops at SVC can take you from a true beginner, all the way to becoming an accomplished printer.

 Crazy, creative artists.
 Indelible ink.
 Sharp instruments.
 And a 5-ton steamroller.
 If that's not the perfect combination for fun, we don't know what is.
-Each August, SVC and the South Lake Union Block Party co-present the Steamroller Smackdown, where teams of top artists and design firms from around the Northwest print oversized posters with a steamroller instead of a printing press.
+SVC’s Steamroller Smackdown had to take a pause while the coronavirus has its way with us, but we’ll look forward to returning to the next South Lake Union Block Party.
+In the meantime, press on.

 This is another SVC program we’ve had to put on hold temporarily.
 In the meantime, we’ve figured out how to do virtual team-building events, including urban sketching, watercolor for beginners, and brainstorming.
 You can get your whole team involved, no matter where they live.
 To find out more, check out our Corporate Training options.

 For the past ten years, SVC’s letterpress instructors and students have worked with Seattle Arts and Lectures' Writers in the Schools program to publish poetry broadsides written by patients at Seattle Children’s Hospital.
 It’s just one way we use the power of the press to let all of our community’s voices be heard.